Zack Burdi

-Zachary M. Burdi (/ˈbɜːrdiː/ BUR-dee; born March 9, 1995) is an American professional baseball pitcher in the Tampa Bay Rays organization.
-He has played in Major League Baseball (MLB) for the Chicago White Sox and Baltimore Orioles.
-He made his MLB debut in 2020.
+Zachary M. Burdi (/ˈbɜːrdiː/ BUR-dee; born March 9, 1995) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Chicago White Sox, Baltimore Orioles, and Tampa Bay Rays.

 Career

 Amateur career

 Burdi attended Downers Grove South High School in Downers Grove, Illinois, where he played for the school's baseball team as a pitcher.
 He then enrolled at the University of Louisville, where he played college baseball for the Louisville Cardinals.
 In 2014, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.

 Chicago White Sox

 The Chicago White Sox selected Burdi as the 26th pick in the first round of the 2016 Major League Baseball Draft.
-After he signed with the White Sox, Burdi made one appearance with the Arizona White Sox of the Rookie-level Arizona League, four appearances with the Winston-Salem Dash of the Class A-Advanced Carolina League, 12 appearances for the Birmingham Barons of the Class AA Southern League, and was then promoted to the Charlotte Knights of the Class AAA International League.
+After he signed with the White Sox, Burdi made one appearance with the Arizona White Sox of the Rookie-level Arizona League, four appearances with the Winston-Salem Dash of the High-A Carolina League, 12 appearances for the Birmingham Barons of the Double-A Southern League, and was then promoted to the Charlotte Knights of the Triple-A International League.
 He finished his first professional season with a 1–0 record and a 3.32 ERA, with 51 strikeouts in 38 innings pitched between the four clubs.
 Burdi spent all of 2017 with Charlotte, posting an 0–4 record with a 4.05 ERA.

-Burdi was added to the White Sox 40–man roster following the 2019 season.
+In 2018, Burdi made 7 appearances for the AZL White Sox, posting a 2.84 ERA with 7 strikeouts across 6 1/3 innings pitched.
+He split the 2019 campaign between Birmingham and the Single-A Kannapolis Intimidators, accumulating a 1–4 record and 6.75 ERA with 30 strikeouts and 3 saves over 22 2/3 innings of work.
+The White Sox added Burdi to their 40-man roster following the season to protect him from the Rule 5 draft.

 On August 8, 2020, Burdi was called up to the major leagues and made his major league debut that night, pitching a scoreless inning against the Cleveland Indians.
 With the 2020 Chicago White Sox, Burdi appeared in 8 games, compiling a 0–1 record with 11.05 ERA and 11 strikeouts in 17 1/3 innings pitched.

 Burdi appeared in 6 games for the White Sox in 2021, posting an ERA of 6.00 with 6 strikeouts over 9 innings.
 On August 16, 2021, Burdi was designated for assignment by the White Sox.